mrzzy/ntu-sc1015/README.md

 ## Data Preparation
 ### Dataset Introduction
 The Yelp dataset is a subset of user-submitted data on the Yelp online review platform.
-It contains data about 150,346 businesses, 6,990,280 reviews spanning 11 metropolitan areas in the United States.
+It contains data from about 150,346 businesses, 6,990,280 reviews spanning 11 metropolitan areas in the United States.

 The Yelp dataset is composed of primarily JSON documents linked by identifiers (eg. `business_id`, `user_id` etc.) organised in a dimensional data model of fact (`Review`, `Checkin`, `Tip`) &amp; dimension (`Business`, `User`) tables: [^1]